Koh Lipe Island, Thailand: My First Solo Travel Experience

 How to Get There

 I booked my transportation just a day before the trip.
-Ideally, there’s a direct train to Hatyai, but since I was last-minute (again!), all seats were taken.
-The cheapest and only option left?
+There’s a direct train to Hatyai, but since it was so last-minute, all the seats were already taken.
+The cheapest—and only—option left?
 A bus.

 Overnight in Hatyai

-Since it takes about 2 hours to get to Pak Bara from Hatyai, I decided to spend the night there to avoid missing the last speedboat (which leaves at 3 PM).
+Since it takes about 2 hours to get to Pak Bara from Hatyai, where the port to Koh Lipe is, I decided to spend the night there to avoid missing the last speedboat (which leaves at 3 PM).

 Food?
 No worries!
 Hatyai is a halal food heaven.
 So many delicious and cheap options.
 I’m already missing the food there! 😭